 Once you have a published book, you can also claim your Goodreads Author page.
 You definitely want to do this.
 Goodreads is a reader-centric site where avid readers keep track of what they’ve read and leave reviews.
-There’s also the chance to interact with readers with Q&A and create giveaways.
 There are other review sites that you may like, but Goodreads is the most popular and important one for your author image.

 MEMBERSHIP GROUP WEBSITES